Alchemy: A benchmark and analysis toolkit for meta-reinforcement learning agents: Introduction

 Where deep RL requires a task, meta-RL instead requires a \textit{task distribution}, a large set of tasks with some form of shared structure.
-Meta-RL is then defined as any process that yields faster learning, on average, with each new draw from the task distribution \cite{thrun2012learning}.
-A classic example, leveraged in numerous meta-RL studies \citep[e.g.,][]{Wang:2016re,Duan:2016rl} is a distribution of bandit problems, each with its own sampled set of action-contingent reward probabilities.

-A straightforward way to generalize the problem setting for meta-RL is in terms of an underspecified partially observable Markov decision problem \citep[UPOMDP;][]{dennis2020emergent}.
+Meta-RL is then defined as any process that yields faster learning, on average, with each new draw from the task distribution \cite{thrun1998learning, schmidhuber1987evolutionary, bengio1991learning}.
+A straightforward way to generalize the problem setting is in terms of an underspecified partially observable Markov decision problem \citep[UPOMDP;][]{dennis2020emergent}.
 This enriches the standard POMDP tuple $\langle S, A, \Omega, T, R, O\rangle$, respectively a set of states, actions, and observations, together with state-transition, reward and observation functions \cite{Sutton:1998re}, adding a set of parameters $\Theta$ which govern the latter three functions.
 Importantly, $\Theta$ is understood as a random variable, governed by a prior distribution and resulting in a corresponding distribution of POMDPs.
-In this setting, meta-RL can be viewed in terms of hierarchical Bayesian inference, with a relatively slow process, spanning samples, gradually inferring the structure of the parameterization $\Theta$, and in turn supporting a rapid process which infers the specific parameters underlying each new draw from the task distribution \cite{ortega2019meta,grant2018recasting,duff2003design,baxter1998theoretical}.
-In meta-RL, the latter process is an active one, involving strategic gathering of information or experimentation \cite{fedorov2013theory,dasgupta2019causal}.
+In this setting, meta-RL can be viewed in terms of hierarchical Bayesian inference, with a relatively slow process, spanning samples, gradually inferring the structure of the parameterization $\Theta$, and in turn supporting a rapid process which infers the specific parameters underlying new draws from the task distribution \cite{ortega2019meta,grant2018recasting,duff2003design,baxter1998theoretical}.
+In this way, meta-RL is equivalent to latent structure learning, as it is the structure in the tasks that allows for fast adaptation in the inner loop.
+In black-box approaches to meta-RL, this fast process is active, involving strategic information gathering or experimentation \cite{fedorov2013theory,dasgupta2019causal}.
+In the limit of training, such approaches are able to implement Bayes-optimal policies due to their meta-learning objective \cite{mikulik2020meta, ortega2019meta}, and analysis of their internal representations shows that they come to represent the task in a similar way to Bayes-optimal agents, capturing the necessary and latent structure of the task family.

 This perspective brings into view two further desiderata for any benchmark meta-RL task distribution.
 First, the ground-truth parameterization of the distribution should ideally be \textit{accessible}.
 This allows agent performance to be compared directly against an optimal baseline, which is precisely a Bayesian learner, sometimes referred to as an `ideal observer' \cite{geisler2003ideal,ortega2019meta}.
 Second, the structure of the task distribution should be \textit{interesting}, in that it displays properties comparable to those involved in many challenging real-world tasks.
 Intuitively, in the limit, interesting structure should feature compositionality, causal relationships, and opportunities for conceptual abstraction \cite{lake2017building}, and result in tasks whose diagnosis and solutions require strategic sequencing of actions.